Skip to contents

 biovolume_df_custom <- ifcb_extract_biovolumes(feature_files,

-custom_images = image,
+custom_images = images,

-custom_classes = class)
+custom_classes = classes)

 print(biovolume_df_custom)